+Figure 6: Residual dose rates in the MTA Experimental Hall as a function of initial exposure and waiting period.

 Detector Support

 Hall Access

 Access to the Experimental Hall is normally planned in advance and coordinated by MTA management.
 The underground MTA Experimental Hall is entered through a 42"-wide hallway with three 90-degree turns.
 Personnel normally get in through the ground level entrance with 2 flights of stairs and there is a lift to lower equipment to the pit area where there is an entrance at the Hall floor level.